-The ACRL Frames and other guidance that encourage mindsets rather than specific abilities can feel vague.
-If you don't need to adhere to the ACRL Frames or if you need a more concrete supplement to them, try the Association of American Colleges and Universities (AAC&U) Information Literacy VALUE Rubric5.
-The IL Value Rubric illustrates progress from an opening Benchmark of little IL knowledge ("Has difficulty defining the scope of the research question or thesis") through to a Capstone level of IL fluency ("Effectively defines the scope of the research question or thesis").
-Remember that the foundational level may correspond with students who have completed their first year, especially where you have transfer students who have not take your IL instruction.
-Conversely, some first-year students may have prior IL knowledge.
-Be ready to tweak your classes on the fly so you can meet the needs of students at all information literacy-knowledge levels.
+The ACRL Frames and other guidance that encourages mindsets rather than specific abilities can feel vague.
+If you don't need to adhere to the ACRL Frames or if you need a more concrete supplement to them, try the Association American Colleges and Universities (AAC&U) Information Literacy VALUE Rubric.
+The IL Value Rubric illustrates progress from an opening benchmark of little IL knowledge ("Has difficulty defining the scope of the research question or thesis") through to a capstone level of IL fluency ("Effectively defines the scope of the research question or thesis").
+Remember that the foundational level may correspond with students who have completed their first year, especially where you have transfer students who have not taken your IL instruction.
+Conversely, some firstyear students may have prior IL knowledge.
+Be ready to tweak your classes on the fly so you can meet the needs of students at all information literacy knowledge levels.